 ●Discharge planning should involve the clinical staff and patient/family caregivers to develop a patient-centered plan.
 Critical elements in successful discharge transitions include performing an accurate reconciliation of medications, establishing timely follow-up, and developing an appropriately detailed discharge summary that is communicated to aftercare providers in a timely fashion.
 (See 'Elements of the discharge process' above.)

-●Avoidable readmissions may be related to therapeutic errors and failed handoffs.
-Identifying patients at increased risk for post-discharge adverse events and readmission can help target interventions to minimize this risk.
+●Avoidable readmissions are difficult to define and may be related to therapeutic errors and failed handoffs.
+Identifying patients at increased risk for post-discharge adverse events and readmission may help target interventions to minimize this risk.
 Identifying systems issues which contribute to failed discharge transitions may shed light on opportunities to improve the safety of the discharge process for all patients.
 (See 'Readmission' above.)

 ●Several systems initiatives have shown promise in minimizing readmissions.
 These interventions include improved collaboration between the care team, patient, and aftercare provider prior to discharge; medication reconciliation; enhanced patient education and empowerment; home visits or telephone calls by clinical providers; remote monitoring; transitional care managers; and early post-discharge follow up.
 Patient instructions should take into account the patient's cognitive status, health literacy, and other barriers to self-care.
 Multiple concurrent interventions may be more effective than single components.
-(See 'Discharge and post-discharge interventions' above.)
+(See 'Interventions to reduce readmission' above.)